This week we're going to put something really different on our natural hair: mud!

 7. Cover your hair with a hair cap to prevent your hair from drying out, and wait about 30 minutes.
 Optional step during these 30 minutes: apply any leftover mask to your face!
 Bentonite clay has the same incredible detoxifying effects for your skin.

-8. Use shampoo and conditioner to remove all the clay from your hair.
+8. Use a sulfate-free shampoo and conditioner to remove all the clay from your hair.
 Be careful with any leftover mixture- because of its anionic properties, bentonite clay can ruin metal drains.
 Let water run down the shower drain for 30-60 seconds after you wash out the clay to ensure that it is fully flushed out.

 Did you try this treatment?
 How did it go?
 Let us know in the comments section!